Is life insurance taxable?

 Life insurance payouts generally aren't subject to income taxes or estate taxes.
 However, there are certain exceptions.
 The type of policy you have, the size of your estate, and how the benefit gets paid out can determine if life insurance proceeds can be taxed.
 Be sure to consult your tax advisor about your unique situation.

-In general, beneficiaries do not need to pay taxes on the life insurance death benefit they receive, especially if they receive it as a lump sum.
+For the most part, beneficiaries don't need to pay taxes on the life insurance death benefit they receive, especially if they receive it as a lump sum.
+However, there are some very specific scenarios where you may have to pay federal or state taxes.

 When you buy whole life insurance, your premium is split between a cash value account and the policy's life insurance costs.
-As the cash value increases, you can choose to withdraw money or take out a loan against it.
+As the cash value increases, you can choose to withdraw money or take out a loan against your whole life policy.
 If you withdraw more than your cumulative premium payments, you may have to pay income taxes on the excess.

 If you no longer want to keep your life insurance policy, you can surrender it to the insurance company in exchange for a cash payment.
 Note that some companies might charge you a surrender fee to complete this transaction.